 Improve the Well Being of Local People

-People depend on the forests, savannahs, and coasts of Central Africa for their water, culture, food, shelter, and their livelihoods.
-WCS is working to improve the well being of those in and around cities as well as near our field sites.
+People depend on the forests, rivers and oceans of Central Africa for their water, culture, food, shelter, and their livelihoods.
+WCS is working to improve the well-being of those in and around cities as well as near our field sites.
 We're doing this in three main ways:

 We are working at new scales and with new partners to improve food security.
 The single biggest threat to wildlife in Central Africa is the commercial bushmeat trade; neither protein alternatives nor law enforcement alone can solve this complex issue.